Animadversio/Animadversio.github.io/_academic_notes/Note-on-Computational-Photography.md

 **Mathematical Observation**

-* Gradiant image  $\nabla I$ plus a reference absolute value, can give back your image by path integration.
+* Gradiant image  $\nabla I$ plus a reference absolute value, can give back your image by path integration!
+(Poisson PDE problem)
+  * But you don't really care the integratability !
-* Replacing gradient is easier than replacing pixel values.
+* Editting gradient is easier than editting  pixel values.

 **Poisson Solver** :

-* Solve a linear least square problem defined by finite difference!
+* Solve a linear least square problem defined by finite difference !
 * Or solve it in the Fourier Domain.

 Same as the process of going from normal vector to depth in classic stereo!

-> The more general lesson is in some domain / representation manipulation is more **intuitive** and easier than other domains, thus easier for us to do editting!
-Seems
+> The more general lesson is in **some domain / representation** manipulation is more **intuitive** and easier than other domains, thus easier for us to do editting!
+Seems gradient is more natural than direct pixel.

 **General Process**